mannyortiz478/RoadTrip_App/README.md

 ```bash
 java App
 ```
-- Or navigate to the app.js file
+- Or navigate to the App.java file
 - Then at the top right corner click on the triangle/play button next the split editor button.

 If running on IntelliJ